Global Site Navigation (use tab and down arrow)

 • If a student can correctly eliminate one option, then he/she should definitely guess.

 The cost of transportation and meals is the responsibility of the participants.
-Meals will be available at all campuses.
+Meals are available for purchase on all campuses.

-Purchase lunch: For a fixed rate you can get an all-you care-to-eat lunch at the dining room in McConnell Hall.
+Purchase lunch: For a fixed rate you can get an all-you-care-to-eat lunch at the dining rooms in McConnell Hall (UNB Fredericton) and Baird Hall (UNB Saint John).
 There will be a fast line for those who have exact change (cash).
-McConnell Dining Hall doesn't allow any food to be brought in to their dining facility.
+Dining halls doesn't allow any food to be brought in to their dining facility.

-Bring your own lunch: Cafeteria seating is available on the ground floor of the Student Union Building (cafeteria entrance is on Macaulay Lane).
+Bring your own lunch: Cafeteria seating at UNB Fredericton is available on the ground floor of the Student Union Building (cafeteria entrance is on Macaulay Lane).
+At UNB Saint John, seating is available in the Hans W. Klohn Commons.

-Accommodations will be available on the UNB Campus in Fredericton only.
-Teachers should email stay@unb.ca if they want to stay in residence at UNB, Fredericton.
+Accommodations will be available on the UNB Fredericton campus only.
+Teachers should email stay@unb.ca if they want to stay in residence at UNB Fredericton.

 A prize and certificate will be presented to the top student in each grade for each school district.